 Tom Clancy’s Rainbow Six

+This one is pretty straightforward.
+Tom Clancy, an author of many espionage- and military-themed novels, created a series called Rainbow Six, focused on the eponymous fictional counter-terrorist team.
 The first game was developed by Red Storm Entertainment, and subsequent ones were all made by Ubisoft studios, and there’s been quite a few of them since 1998.

 Most of R6 games were singleplayer affairs, letting you control a team of highly trained operatives on specific scenarios.
-The 2018 entry in the series, Rainbow Six Siege backed that trend in a big way – it is an asymmetrical multiplayer game featuring a large roster of specialised operatives split into broad categories of Attackers and Defenders, training together as counter-terrorists.
+The 2018 entry in the series, Rainbow Six Siege bucked that trend in a big way – it is an asymmetrical multiplayer game featuring a large roster of specialised operatives split into broad categories of Attackers and Defenders, training together as counter-terrorists.